abuseofnotation/abuseofnotation.github.io/_posts/blog/2019-01-01-logic-thought.md

   </figcaption>
 </figure>

 But how is the relevance of a given system determined?
 I think that there are at least two ways.
-The more obvious one is by direct *positive body responses*.
+The more obvious one is by observing *positive responses* i.e. by measuring how often the system works in providing us with true statements.
 The other is by complex links of family resemblances between different systems which also no doubt exist.
 But this is a topic of another article, where I might also explore ideologies and other the self-perpetuating families of systems in which a positive response is achieved by just applying the system and making decisions based on it, even if the outcome of these decisions is not favourable.
 So I will close with this cliffhanger.

 Sources
 ===